NWmath/NWgr/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/0788903a1d134b47b351e6a346123875)](https://www.codacy.com?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=NWmath/NWgr&amp;utm_campaign=Badge_Grade)

 # NWGraph: Northwest Graph Library
-NWGraph is a high-performance header-only C++ graph library.
-It consists of multiple graph algorithms and data structures.
+NWGraph is a high-performance header-only generic C++ graph library, based on C++20 `concept` and `range` language feature.
+It consists of multiple graph algorithms for well-known graph kernels and supporting data structures.
+Both sequential and parallel algorithms are available.

 ## Organization

-The graph algorithms are under include/nwgraph/algorithms/ diretory (some of the experimental algorithms are under include/nwgraph/experimental/algorithms/).
-The range adaptors are under include/nwgraph/adaptors/ directory.
-The code for the applications is under bench/ diretory.
-The abstraction penalty expirements for different containers and a variety of different ways to iterate through a graph (including the use of graphadaptors) are under abp directory.
-The code for various examples is under example/imdb/ directory.
+The genericity of different algorithms available in the NWGraph library stems from a taxonomy of graph concepts.
+The definition of these concepts can be found in the `include/nwgraph/graph_concepts.hpp` file.
+The header files containing various sequential and parallel graph algorithms for well-known graph kernels can be found under the `$NWGraph_HOME/include/nwgraph/algorithms/` directory (some of the experimental algorithms are located in the`$NWGraph_HOME/include/nwgraph/experimental/algorithms/` subdirectory).
+The header files for the range adaptors are under `$NWGraph_HOME/include/nwgraph/adaptors/` directory.
+The code for the applications is located in the `$NWGraph_HOME/bench/` diretory.
+The abstraction penalty expirements for benchmarking different containers and a variety of different ways to iterate through a graph (including the use of graphadaptors) are under the `$NWGraph_HOME/abp` directory.
+Various examples of how to use NWGraph can be found in the `$NWGraph_HOME/example/imdb/` directory.